minas26902/CitySchoolAnalysis_Pandas/README.md

 # PyCitySchools

-In this exercise I used Python to analyze school datasets.
+In this exercise I utilized Pandas and Jupyter Notebook to analyze district-wide school's standardized test results.

 District Summary